-The "Center of Excellence in Telesensing of Environment and Model Prediction of Severe Events" called CETEMPS was established in 2001 with the first public selection notice for centres of excellence set forth by the MIUR (Ministry for Education, University and Research).
+The "Center of Excellence in Telesensing of Environment and Model Prediction of Severe Events" called CETEMPS was established in 2001 with the first public selection notice for centres of excellence set forth by the MUR (Ministry of University and Research).
 The notice did not foresee meteorological topics but did include arguments regarding land stability.
 The main objective of the proposal therefore focused on developing techniques to prevent and predict severe meteorological phenomena which may lead to flooding and landslides.
 The Centre received funding for about 1.5 million Euros in the first three years and an additional 20% from the University.
 CETEMPS was established as a structure pursuing four distinct research activities, namely meteorological and hydrological modelling, land and satellite remote sensing.
 Today the research fields have doubled including climatology, atmospheric chemical modelling and observation, and the observatory.

 Initially instruments and equipment included C band radar, wind profiler, microwave radiometer, sodar and lidars.
 The first and most important project agreement was established with Abruzzi Region in the area of weather forecasting on a regional level in 2002.
 Thanks to this project intense collaboration stemmed with the DPC (Dept. of Civil Protection) which in 2004 attributed the role of “Centre of competence” for meteorological modelling and radar meteorology to CETEMPS.
 The need to develop autonomous forms of financial support encourages CETEMPS to participate in other European programmes (RiskAWARE, Medusa) and in projects financed by the Italian Space Agency (ASI) and the European Space Agency (ESA).
 In fact a strong point of this Centre is its collaboration with the Departments of Physical and Chemical Sciences, of Information Engineering, Computer Science and Mathematics, and of Industrial and Information Engineering and Economics.
 CETEMPS also runs a renowned biannual international summer school, established in 2002 (International Summer School on Atmospheric and Oceanic Sciences - ISSAOS) which has reached its XII edition.
 CETEMPS has provided the Abruzzi Region with hydrometereological forecasting for the past 15 years and carried out daily forecasting services for RAI3 television and RAI-Radio programmes for the past 8 years.